rjseymour66/rjseymour66.github.io/content/en/docs/webdev/css.md

 ### Sticky

 Behave like `static` elements until you scroll past them, then they behave like `fixed` elements and stay at the offset that you set for them.
 They are not taken out of the document flow.

+Sticky elements always remain within the bounds of their parent elements.

 #### Use cases